syrianarchive/syrianarchive-investigations/investigations/KiwanHospital.md

 Between 21:00 and 21:30 on Sunday November 24, 2019, Kiwan Charitable Hospital was directly targeted and hit by an airstrike that severely damaged the facility’s structure, equipment, and medicine pushing it out of service.
 There were no casualties from this strike as warnings of a potential attack permitted hospital staff to evacuate the facility before the airstrike.

 Dr. Zahir Qarat, the hospital’s medical director, confirmed in an interview with the Syrian Archive’s investigations team that at 21:20 on Sunday November 24, the hospital was targeted directly by an airstrike that pushed it out of service.
-In the interview, Qarat reported the hospital as in service that day.
+In the interview, Qarat reported the hospital was in service that day.
 However, with the village targeted earlier that afternoon between 16:15 and 17:00 and warnings from flight observatories of another potential attack, Qarat ordered the evacuation of half the staff and patients.
 According to Qarat, at 20:45 with the plane that would eventually target the facility attacking the neighboring village of Kafr Awid, staff completely evacuated the hospital before the attack at 21:20.

 Corroborating Qarat's estimates of the time of attack, posts by [Syria TV](https://www.facebook.com/syrtelevision/photos/a.724676267727930/1233223020206583/?type=3&theater), [Effect Network](https://www.facebook.com/effectnetworksy/posts/1158739054518143), [Aleppo Media Center](https://www.facebook.com/AleppoAMC/posts/943320509378985?__xts__[0]=68.ARBYOb8nucDAjLUI-2aXbCFtGGXS50rWoqdRWH1ubOJD_FX-tFfaveJ3br_fK8JMTryClDm59XgLjFDfYvo8wAujXedkmci08X-0VIyV-95dDpMCnAG5xmn6goYBrzhxjTx7RTRAcieuFsUt5FvuwEFPBQwIjwL2loKoEf0Nrzk-rm3E_EsD49WUxmA3vZmXd27_r1cgxN4dKy5wNYMHeNQg7rXZme8YBAjTQCBXZhAVW93XeFGpr40fwWrI3d_CvBT4YmaE4LjKW4O1mLz0SpRU-37sGyVLFTKn24R3oESof5B9i2g5pcopAwO56ZYWv_FZuPVCfdLNcNm5fy0&__tn__=-R), and the media activist [Ubaida Dandoush](https://www.facebook.com/permalink.php?story_fbid=953204398385456&id=100010877139589) at around 21:50 alert of an attack, some claimed by "Russian warplanes," on Kiwan Charitable Hospital.
 Additionally, a [video interview](https://youtu.be/o085x5QxTH0) with a member of the local Civil Defense posted by the Civil Defense confirmed the time of the strike as on November 24 at 21:20.
 The team member reported that the time of 21:20 matches reports by the Civil Defense of a Russian aircraft above the village at 21:15.
 In the interview, the member additionally discusses the evacuation of hospital patients and staff as well as the extensive destruction to the facility from the attack.

-Similarly, Qarat emphasized and corroborated that staff were working and the hospital was well in service at the time of the attack.

 In an additional interivew conducted by the investigations team, Pharmacist Raed Khatib, who works in a private pharmacy near the hospital, confirmed that a Russian plane targeted the facility on November 24 between 21:00 and 21:30 pushing the facility out of service.
 Mentioning the preceding attack on Kafr Awid and the subsequent warnings from flight observatories, Khatib also confirmed the evacuation of the hospital around a half hour before the attack.